SuperClaude-Org/SuperCodex_Framework/Docs/Developer-Guide/contributing-code.md

 **Required:**
 - Python 3.8+ with pip
 - Git for version control
-- Gemini Code installed and working
+- Codex Code installed and working
 - Node.js 16+ (for MCP server development)

 **Recommended:**